dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-The images above are photos of Wellington CBD algorithmically processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
-The masks for each photo highlight various objects.
-Replace this text with your own which explains the source of your photos, masking, and applied algorithm.
+i tested out the smartmask on the lantern flowers.
+The mask ended up okay it covered majority however it did not work well covering the bottom bits of the flowers.
+The mask leaves this gap between the flowers so I think that it is best to just leave it and go with my original one for the lantern flowers.
+I will test out the other flowers and see how they work.

-I tested it out without the stroke and I'm still not sure whether i like it with or without it.
-The fuzzy lines and opacity of the triangles make it look interesting and the dangle pieces of the flower remind me of a jellyfish.
-The background is still drawing over hte flowers so I ask about how to fix it and I will try and get it to work.
-With the way it looks currently it looks like it is sparkling in a way.
-The density I think could be more packed together however i do like how it looks with the triangles stretched and spaced out.
-The image looks like pale washed out crystal lantern flowers which I quite like.
+I had some trounle with the mask but it was all just simplle issues that I did not pay close enough attention to.